-My Japanese isn’t good enough to understand all the articles and YouTube videos about this controversy.
-But if that was indeed the case, it’s really unfortunately because a lot of the makeover were fantastic.
+My Japanese isn’t good enough to understand all the details or the YouTube videos about this controversy.
+But if that was indeed the case for the reassignment of the show, it’s really unfortunate because many of the makeovers were fantastic.
 (At least, when viewed in the show)

 PPS: As one can easily guess, children are usually the ones most receptive to the makeovers.
 They should be; they tend to be given secretive loft rooms and the likes of.
 I want a loft room, at my age!